 To rim your glasses with the lemon sugar, run a lemon wedge around the top of the glass.
 Don’t fret if lemon juice drips down into the glass—this’ll just add some more lemon goodness to the final drink.
 Dip the glasses into the prepared lemon sugar, circling the glass around until sugar sticks to the rim.

 Mix the Lemon Drop Martini.
 Place ice cubes in your cocktail shaker, then pour in the vodka, freshly squeezed lemon juice, simple syrup and Cointreau (or triple sec.)
-Shake vigorously until chilled, then strain and pour into the prepared martini glass(es.)
+Shake vigorously until chilled, then strain and pour into the prepared martini glass(es) or cocktail glass.

 Alcohol in a Lemon Drop